hoshinotsuyoshi/codedeploy_slack_notify/README.md

 ## Installation

-TODO: Add this line to your application's Gemfile:
+Add this line to your application's Gemfile:

 ```ruby
 gem 'codedeploy_slack_notify'